njleonzhang/vue-data-tables/docs/_coverpage.md

 # vue-data-tables <small>2.0.2</small>

-> A simple and customizable, front-end pagination datatables，based on vue2 and element-ui.
+> A simple and customizable, front-end pagination datatables, based on vue2 and element-ui.

 - Simple and lightweight (~6.8kb gzipped)
 - Customizable and powerful